w3c/wai-tutorials/source/forms/notifications.html.erb.md

 ###  Using the page title

-In addition to using the main heading it is often useful to also use the `<title>` element of the web page to indicate successes and errors.
-In particular screen reader users will receive this feedback immediately when the web page is loaded, especially when the main heading is placed deeper within the content -- for example, after the navigation menus.
+It is often useful to also use the `<title>` element of the web page to indicate successes and errors.
+In particular screen reader users will receive this feedback immediately when the web page is loaded.
+This can be helpful when the main heading is located deeper within the content, for example, after the navigation menus.

 {::nomarkdown}
 <%= code_start('','Error') %>